lightray22/andromeda-desktop-clients/README.md

 ## Testing

-Unit testing is done with catch2, which is built in-tree.
+Unit testing is done with catch2 and trompeloeil, which are built in-tree.
 Configure cmake with `-DTESTS_CATCH2=1` to build and run tests.

 Static analysis is done with clang-tidy and cppcheck.
 These must be installed on the system.
 Configure cmake with `-DTESTS_CLANGTIDY=1` to run clang-tidy.
 Configure cmake with `-DTESTS_CPPCHECK=1` to run cppcheck.
-Use `-DALLOW_WARNINGS=1` to allow the build to pass with warnings.
+Use `-DALLOW_WARNINGS=1` to allow the build to pass with warnings.  cppcheck is somewhat buggy and can be ignored with careful analysis.

 Unit tests and static analysis are both enabled in the `tools/builddev` script.